tesseract-one/Tesseract.swift/README.md

 ## License

-`Tessearct.swift` is available under the Apache 2.0 license.
+`Tesseract.swift` is available under the Apache 2.0 license.
 See [the LICENSE file](https://raw.githubusercontent.com/tesseract-one/Tesseract.swift/master/LICENSE) for more information.